 Painter gets longest summer riots sentence so far as he is jailed for nine years

-Thomas Birley, 27, was jailed for nine years at Sheffield Crown Court for his role in much of violence outside the Holiday Inn Express, in Rotherham.
+Thomas Birley, 27, was jailed for nine years at Sheffield Crown Court for his role in violence outside the Holiday Inn Express in Rotherham.

 Your support helps us to tell the story